firebirdsystems/chickadeebandit-donations/README.md

 - **Let go**: the item appears in the let-go queue.
 Adults can later record whether it was donated, sold, recycled, discarded, given away, or handled another way.
 - **Purge-atory**: the item is marked unsure with a six-month re-evaluation date.

+Items are moved to **Archived** if the are marked for Keep or are officially marked as donated/trashed/etc.

 Saving a follow-through action archives the item.
 Recorded actions can be reviewed in the in-app Reports tab or exported through the `action_report` query.
 Donated items can be marked reportable and exported through the `donation_report` query with their estimated values.

 ## Development